ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 {::include cddl/collection-example-1.json}
 ~~~

-The following example shows the use of a tunnelled type to move a CBOR array to a JSON collection:
+The following example shows the use of a tunnelled type to move a CBOR record to a JSON collection:

 ~~~
 {::include cddl/collection-example-2.json}